-The Effingham Neighbourhood Plan – Referendum 22 Febrary 2018
+The Effingham Neighbourhood Plan – Successful Referendum on 22 Febrary 2018

 Independent Examiner Peter Biggers issued his report on the Submission Neighbourhood Plan in September, and recommended to Guildford Borough Council that, following some modifications, the Plan should proceed to a Referendum.
 Mr Biggers stated: “The extent of interest and participation by residents in The Plan at the various stages is impressive and I am satisfied from the evidence that the communication and consultation which took place provided full opportunity for the community’s participation.”

 The two principal modifications to the Plan relate to site allocations, one of which will now be deleted but may come forward again once the new Guildford Local Plan is adopted, whilst the other sees a reduction in the number of homes felt to constitute ‘limited infilling’ on the Church Street site.
 All other aspects of the plan have been approved and indeed strengthened, including a housing target of about 50 homes to meet local need, a policy requiring a high proportion of two-bedroom homes in any new development, protection for wildlife corridors and Local Green Spaces, and a policy setting out the process for controlling development on new windfall sites.
 That means any new sites that come forward must be assessed in the same way as we assessed the site allocations in the Plan, giving stronger protection in the future to our Green Belt and to community facilities and local businesses.
 Read the Examiner's report and the Parish Council's press release below:

 The Neighbourhood Plan sets planning policies for the parish that will help shape and determine planning decisions in Effingham, including the number and type of new homes, where those homes are built, the protection of our Green Belt countryside and landscape, and design principles to preserve the character of the village and wider parish.